-As part of its broader affordable housing strategy, the City is also advancing projects like the Fairview Street Affordable Housing Development, which will create additional permanently affordable units targeted to low- and moderate-income households (City of Burbank, FY 2024-25 Annual Action Plan, pp. 9, 17).
+As part of its broader affordable housing strategy, the City is also advancing projects like the Fairview Street Affordable Housing Development, which will create additional permanently affordable units targeted to low- and moderate-income households.
 The Fairview project represents a key opportunity to expand the City's supply of deeply affordable housing, helping to stabilize vulnerable households and promote equitable access to safe, decent, and affordable homes.

-The City will continue to seek additional funding from state and federal sources, including through applications for HOME-ARP funds and other competitive grants, to expand its affordable housing initiatives and ensure that more residents have access to stable, affordable homes (HUD, Notice CPD-21-10: Requirements for the Use of Funds in the HOME-ARP Program).
+The City will continue to seek additional funding from state and federal sources, including through applications for HOME-ARP funds and other competitive grants, to expand its affordable housing initiatives and ensure that more residents have access to stable, affordable homes (HUD, Notice CPD-21-

+10: Requirements for the Use of Funds in the HOME-ARP Program).